mkt80/pkoPreview/_pages/joinus.md

 <h2>Novice Year Overview</h2>
 <h4>February - March:  Recruitment </h4>

-<p>The Recruitment Program are Sundays in Morro Bay between 8:00 a.m.and 12:00 p.m.
+<p>The Recruitment Program are Saturdays in Morro Bay between 8:00 a.m.and 12:00 p.m.
 Pale Kai’s “Three for Free” policy allows newcomers to experience outrigger paddling in the relatively calm waters of Morro Bay, without paying a fee or membership dues.
 This is a time to become acquainted with the sport and culture of outrigger canoe racing, while you make new friends!</p>

 <h4>April: Race Traning 3x a week</h4>
 <p>Race training begins on April 6th, 2019.</p>